Skip to content

 Application Deadlines

-For admission Autumn 2025, application materials from international applicants by December 1, 2024, and from U.S. citizens, permanent residents, and immigrants are due by January 2, 2025.
+For admission Autumn 2025, materials should be received from international applicants by December 1, 2024, and from U.S. citizens, permanent residents, and immigrants by January 2, 2025.

 While we understand that some materials may not be available immediately on the deadline, we do expect applications to be complete within a few days of the deadline.
-Applications that are not complete within a week of the final January 2 deadline will not be reviewed.
+Applications that are not complete within ten days of the final January 2 (January 12, 2025) deadline will not be reviewed.
 We do not accept applications at other times of year or make provisional acceptances for incomplete applications.

-Our deadline for international applications is early because if there are problems with the application they can take longer to resolve.
-We strongly recommend that international applicants meet the December 1 deadline, but applications will be reviewed as long as all materials are received and the application is complete within a week of the January 2 deadline.
+We strongly recommend the December 1 deadline for international applicants because if there are problems with the application they can take more than a few weeks to resolve and our admissions process does not allow for time for late materials.
+Applications will be reviewed as long as all materials are received and the application is complete within ten days of the January 2 deadline.
+Applications missing materials (this includes test score and recommendations) on January 12 are very unlikely to be considered in our review.

 Application Forms